ml4molecules/ml4molecules.github.io/index.md

-# 2020 Machine Learning for Molecules Workshop @ NeurIPS
+# 2020 Machine Learning for Molecules Workshop

 ## About

 More infos soon...

-## invited Speakers
+## Invited Speakers

 - Benjamin Sanchez-Lengeling (Google Research)
 - Frank Noé (FU Berlin)